Loading...

 Much of our work deals with ambiguity and relational complexity.
 Traditional research and consultancy methods often struggle to engage with these dimensions.

-Artistic practice offers a different kind of access—it invites reflection, imagination, and emotional resonance.
-It helps people see their work and their systems , and opens up space for new possibilities.
+Artistic practice offers a different kind of access— often sensory and embodied, it invites reflection, imagination, and emotional resonance, offering alternative insights into work and organisational systems and space for new possibilities.

 More fundamentally, artistic practice makes the systems we work in real.
 It situates us and helps to contain tensions safely.
-In times when virtual interactions and digital technologies are becoming more pervasive than ever, sensory practices are vital and can increase productivity and the quality of work life.
+In times when virtual interactions and digital technologies are becoming more pervasive than ever, sensory practices are vital and to our work in improving the quality of work life.

-Artistic Affluence and Social Dreaming : This exhibition with Korean artist Bongsu Park and DCP Alumnus Marie Beauchamp critically explored the generative and performative nature of dreaming.
-The show connected artistic responses with the theory and practice of Social Dreaming a radical exercise in sharing, associating to and working with dreams.
+Artistic Affluence and Social Dreaming : This exhibition with Korean artist Bongsu Park, Juliet Scott and DCP Alumnus Marie Beauchamp critically explored the generative and performative nature of dreaming.
+The show connected artistic responses with the theory and practice of Social Dreaming.
+It was a radical exercise in sharing, associating to and working with dreams.

 Sentient Excavations: This show explored artistic responses to the archive.
 It was a collaboration with Simone Kennedy, curated by Maria Markiewicz.

-Over three cohorts so far, participants have worked together with Tavistock faculty and artists to co-create a public exhibit exploring organisational and social challenges of our time through artistic and other creative practices.
+Three cohorts of Deepening Creative Practice participants have worked together with Tavistock faculty and artists to co-create public exhibits exploring organisational and social challenges of our time through artistic and other creative practices.

-2021 Open : a radically unpolished magazine that captured the intersection between different kinds of knowledges – including organisation development, deep listening, bodywork and attunement – and paid attention to the scripts, both acknowledged and accidental – which inform our everyday practice.
+In 2021 OPEN: a radically unpolished magazine that captured the intersection between different kinds of knowledges – including organisation development, deep listening, bodywork and attunement – and paid attention to the scripts, both acknowledged and accidental – which inform our everyday practice.

 We use creative methods in applied research and community-based projects.

-• Creative Digital Futures Lab: A space to explore how we relate to technology through artistic inquiry, including mixed reality performance engaging with AI governance (including ethics), AI intergration into organisations, Human-AI partnerships, digital futures, and organisational aesthetics in public and participatory ways.
+Creative Digital Futures Lab: This innovation space explores how we relate to technology through artistic inquiry, including mixed reality performance engaging with AI governance (including ethics), AI integration into organisations, Human-AI partnerships, digital futures, and organisational aesthetics in public and participatory ways.

 Our archive is not just a repository—it’s a living document .
 We use it to inspire new work and connect past and present through performance, movement, and embodied inquiry.

-Performance-researcher Heni Hale is leading a practice-based research programme that investigates how movement, sensory attention, and embodied experience can be used to engage with the Tavistock Institute’s archive.
-Conducted in partnership with Coventry University’s Centre for Dance Research and supported by the Midlands4Cities Doctoral Training Partnership, this work explores how archival materials can be activated through choreographic thinking and somatic practices.
+Encountering our archive materials through artistic practice-as-research: Performance-researcher Heni Hale is leading a practice-based research programme that investigates how movement, sensory attention, and embodied experience can be used to engage with the Tavistock Institute’s archive.
+With Coventry University’s Centre for Dance Research and the Midlands4Cities Doctoral Training Partnership.

 Creative practice helps us: